Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: TCP Hijacking with Encrypted Frame

 \subsubsection{Verifying TCP Segment}

 According to RFC 9293~\cite{rfc9293}, upon receiving a TCP segment, the TCP receiver first performs a verification by comparing the sequence number ($SEG.SEQ$) specified in the TCP header with its receive window.
 In other words, the condition $RCV.NXT \leq SEG.SEQ \leq RCV.NXT + RCV.WND$ must be met, where $RCV.NXT$ denotes the next expected sequence number for an incoming segment, and $RCV.WND$ indicates the size of the receive window.
 Furthermore, as per the specification, the \ack flag is consistently set to true, except for the initial \syn packet used for connection establishment.
 If the \ack bit is disabled, the receiver will discard the segment.
-Therefore, when hijacking the target TCP connection, the attack must also infer an acceptable acknowledgment number, which cannot be evaded by deactivating the \ack flag.
+Therefore, when hijacking the target TCP connection, the attack must infer an acceptable acknowledgment number and sequence number.

 In practice, TCP operates in full duplex mode, thus allowing the attacker to infer the sequence and acknowledgment numbers in either direction.
 For instance, the client's $RCV.NXT$ (next expected sequence number) and $SND.NXT$ (next sequence number to be sent) are equivalent to the server's $SND.NXT$ and $RCV.NXT$~\cite{rfc9293}.
 In our attack, our main focus is on inferring the sequence and acknowledgment numbers that are deemed acceptable by the server side.